 After Russia’s victory over the Swedish army in 1709 at Poltova and the naval victory at Gangut in 1714, the threat of a Swedish invasion had subsided and Peter started assembling a group of architects, engineers, landscape gardeners and artists to create his summer residence, Peterhof.
 Peter himself had already made a rough draft of his ambitious plans, which consisted of a centrally located palace surrounded by a large park dotted with numerous fountains, statues and cascades.
 After his visit to Versailles in 1717 his plans became even more grandiose.

-Construction started in earnest in 1714 when thousands of workers, including soldiers and serfs were brought in so that the park and palaces could be created in a short timeframe.
+Construction started in earnest in 1714 when thousands of workers, including soldiers and serfs, were brought in so that the park and palaces could be created in a short timeframe.
 Building materials, decorations and plants – mostly from Western Europe – were transported over water and a grand canal was dug between the main palace and the sea.
 The main palace was completed first, in 1721.
 Two years later, on August 14, 1723, Peterhof officially opened.
 Work would continue for many years on decorations and several smaller palaces on the estate.
 Peterhof became the favorite residence of the tsars, several of whom expanded and renovated the main palace.

-During the siege of the city during World War II, Peterhof was occupied by German troops who left it in ruins.
+During the siege of the city during World War II, Peterhof was occupied by German troops, who left it in ruins.
 Reconstruction of the park and palaces lasted for more than sixty years.

-During the reign of Empress Elisabeth, daughter of Peter the Great, the palace was significantly altered and expanded by the Italian architect Francesco Bartolomeo Rastrelli, who added an additional floor, a new palace wing and a small domed church.
+During the reign of Empress Elisabeth, daughter of Peter the Great, the palace was significantly altered and expanded by the Italian architect Francesco Bartolomeo Rastrelli, who added another floor, a new palace wing and a small domed church.
 The interior was remodeled in a baroque style, although Peter the Great’s study room was left intact.

-The Palace was further embellished during the reign of Catherine the Great, when Yury Felten redecorated Throne Room – the largest room in the Great Palace at 300 sq m.
+The Palace was further embellished during the reign of Catherine the Great, when Yury Felten redecorated the Throne Room – the largest room in the Great Palace at 300 sq. m.
 The room is part of a series of opulent state rooms which can be reached via the magnificent ceremonial staircase, created by Rastrelli and decorated with gilded statues.
 The adjacent Chesma Hall is embellished with wall paintings depicting the naval battle of Chesma between Russia and the Ottoman Empire.

 At the center of the palace is the Picture Hall – named for the portraits that hang on the wall of this large hall.
-The hall leads to the other wing of the palace where the spacious and airy Ballroom is the most magnificent.
+The hall leads to the other wing of the palace, where the spacious and airy Ballroom is the most magnificent.
 The windows and mirrors on either side of the room create the illusion of an even larger hall.
 Other notable rooms in the palace include the baroque Audience Hall, the blue Drawing Room, the white Dining Room, two Chinese study rooms and the original study room of Peter I.

 The domain of Peterhof is divided into three separate parks; it includes the upper park, lower park and the Alexandriapark.

 The lower park is the most crowded due to its many attractions including the Grand Cascade, the Grand Canal, several small palaces and numerous fountains and sculptures.
 The fountains in particular are magnificent and attract throngs of visitors.
-The upper park is more formally laid out with flower beds arranged around large basins.
+The upper park is more formally laid out, with flower beds arranged around large basins.
 The main highlight here is the Neptune Fountain.
 The Alexandria Park is the most romantic of the three and also the least crowded due to its remote location.

 The star feature of Peterhof is the magnificent Grand Cascade, completed in 1724 as the centerpiece of the waterworks plan, which was created after Peter the Great witnessed the Grand Canal and fountains of the Versailles Palace.